Chapter 21 The Easy Way To Stop

 I knew, right from that point that I’d never have another session again.
 I wasn’t expecting it to be easy, just the reverse.
 I fully believed that I’d signed up for months of black depression and spending the rest of my life having the occasional pang.
 Instead, it has been absolute bliss right from the start.

 It took me a long time to work out why it had been so easy and why I hadn’t suffered those terrifying withdrawal pangs.
 The reason is that they don’t exist, it’s the doubt and uncertainty that creates pangs.
 The beautiful truth is that it’s easy to stop porn.
 It’s only indecision and moping that makes it difficult.
 Even while addicted, users can go for relatively long periods at certain times without it.
-It’s only when you want, but can’t have one that you suffer.
+It’s only when you want it, but can’t have it, that you suffer.

 Therefore, the key to making it easy is to make stopping certain and final.
 Not hoping, but knowing you’ve kicked it, having made the decision.
 Never doubt or question it, in fact, just the reverse – always rejoicing!
 If you can be certain from the start, it’ll be easy.
-But how can be you be certain from the start?
+But how can you be certain from the start?
 That’s why the rest of the book is necessary.
 There are certain essential points necessary to get clear in your mind before you start:

 Realise you can achieve it.
 There’s nothing different about you and the only person who can make you watch is yourself.
 Not that star, never in their wildest dreams having thought about themselves being used for reducing virility.

 There’s absolutely nothing to give up.
 On the contrary, there’s enormous positive gains to be made.
-Not that you’ll be healthier and richer, but you’ll enjoy the good times more and be less miserable during the bad.
+Not only that you’ll be healthier and richer, but you’ll enjoy the good times more and be less miserable during the bad.